The only way out of the fast-food dilemma is to do it yourself. Only a relative few with the necessary financial resources manage to do this.

 There isn't a conspiracy in progress.
 The “nature of humans” is simply having an effect.
 This nature is something that idealistic politicians don't recognize.
 True liberalism is really the opposite of communism, but if the concentration of power is too large, the results are very similar.

-I would recommend this interesting book for every person.
+I would recommend this interesting book to every person.
 You will find several stories about incidents, links, and consequences.
 Unfortunately, the book lacks a certain structure that could better guide the reader.

 The large number of similar books does point to the fact that at least for interested groups this is a hot topic.